Slipstreamm/disagreement/docs/gateway.md

 The default behaviour tries up to five reconnect attempts, doubling the delay each time up to a configurable maximum.
 A small random jitter is added to spread out reconnect attempts when multiple clients restart at once.

-You can control the maximum number of retries and the backoff cap when constructing `Client`:
+You can control the maximum number of retries and the backoff cap when constructing `Client`.
+These options are forwarded to `GatewayClient` as `max_retries` and `max_backoff`:

 ```python
 bot = Client(